Determined to Succeed

 EligibilityStudents Support Services, a federally funded TRiO, grant program, serves undergraduate students who meet the following program requirements:

-- First-generation college student (neither parent/guardian has graduated from a 4-year institution)
+- First-generation college student (neither parent/guardian has graduated from

 - Income eligible (as determined annually by the federal government)